senchalabs/docs-i18n/guides/layouts/README.md

 ## Further Reading

-Layouts are just part of the Sencha Touch 2 ecosystem.
-To understand more about the framework and how it works, we recommend the following:
+Layouts are only a part of the Sencha Touch ecosystem.
+In order to better understand the framework and how it works, we recommend reading the following guides:

 * [Components and Containers](#!/guide/components)
 * [The Class System](#!/guide/class_system)